FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

 Tide, America’s #1 laundry detergent (based on sales), uses SmartLabel and it’s easy to find their ingredients.

-Let’s take a look at Tide’s Free & Gentle Liquid Laundry Detergent:
+Let’s take a look at Tide’s Free & Gentle Liquid Laundry Detergent (ingredients are accurate at time of publishing):

 Ingredients: Water, Sodium Laureth Sulfate, C14-15 Pareth, Diethylene Glycol, Ethanolamine Citrate, Fatty Acids, C12-18 And C18-Unsatd, Mea Salt, Sodium C10-16 Alkylbenzene Sulfonate, Propylene Glycol, Polyethlylene Imine Ethoxylate, Alcohol, Propoxylated Ethoxylated Amine, Sodium Lauryl Sulfate, Sodium Formate, Sodium Borate, Sodium Laurate, Sodium Citrate, Sodium Myristate, Pentasodium Pentetate, Sodium Palmitate, Sodium Oleate, Fluorescent Brightener, Sodium Stearate, Subtilisin, Calcium Formate, and Amylase Enzyme.